roycrxtw/myhome/README.md

 # myhome
+The main page for https://royvbtw.uk

-This project is based on node.js and Express.
+This is a simple project based on node.js and Express.
+The view engine is handlerbars.
+It uses AWS CodeDeploy for auto-deployment.